 Use the requirements to predict which ideas are likely to lead to a successful project

-Create ideation sketchs of your 12 best ideas
+Create ideation sketches of your 12 best ideas

 Block style mini-figures are well known across the world.
 They're included in most block kits made for over the last 50 years.
-They're have been movies and video games made featuring these figures.
+There have been movies and video games made featuring these figures.

 Each figure is made of 9 basic pieces identified on the diagram to the left.
 Each piece is made of plastic in a single color.
 In order to provide detail, the pieces have details applied to them with a process called pad printing.